 Irons may benefit slightly less from having headcovers as they are less prone to damage.

 Putters will benefit more as the putter’s face should be protected to prevent any damage.

 Clean The Club Heads Between Plays

-Striking the ball on and off the fairway, leads to some dirt gathering in the grooves.
-It is advisable to wipe the clubface with a wet towel after every shot.
+Striking the ball on and off the fairway leads to some dirt gathering in the grooves.
+Wiping the clubface with a wet towel after every shot is advisable.
 This prevents the build-up of dirt in the grooves and is the best way to clean your head.

 If there are obvious signs of dirt in the grooves, you can use a cleaning brush to remove the dirt while waiting to hit your next shot.

-This will allow you to address any damage early and repair it before it turns into a nightmare that needs replacement.
+This will allow you to address any damage early and repair it before it becomes a nightmare needing replacement.

 Follow a regular cleaning program to keep your clubs in perfect shape.
 When thinking about how often to clean golf clubs, consider a good cleaning at least every few rounds to maximize each club’s performance.
 It can also be good practice to scrub your clubs before storing them away at the end of the season.